HMS-Core/hms-analytics-demo-data-export/README.md

 Open the project with tools with IDEA and configure the settings of Maven environment for sample code to download packages of references.

 ## Configuration
-To use the demo, you need to set related parameters in application.properties.
+To use the demo, you need to set related parameters in `application.properties`.

-spring.application.name: the name of the service. server.port: the port to lanuch the service.
+`spring.application.name`: the name of the service.

+`server.port`: the port to lanuch the service.

 ## Supported Environments
 JDK 1.8 or a later version is recommended.